+Last year some factors have surely penalized collective mobility and further widened the car modal quota.
+In particular, the decrease in the fuel average price - in 2009 in comparison to 2008 - and the support to car industry by providing incentives for purchasing less polluting cars have encouraged a further modal shift in behalf of cars.
 Therefore, there is a sort of fluctuation entirely expectable in the prevailing scenario of uncertainty of the general consumptions curve.

-For some years, the European Commission has been promoting a strategy of progressive decoupling between economy growth and transport growth and, in view of that, suggests several measures combining fares, modal rebalance and investments targeted to trans European hetwork.
-As regards Italy, the Eurpean Union points out the incompatibility of our transport system compared with the three dimensions of sustainable development, i.e. the environmental, social and economic dimensions.
-Since 2009, the E.U. has supported local, regional and national Authorities by means of the Plan of Action on urban mobility, which suggests medium and short term tangible interventions, to be gradually implemented until 2012, targeted to face specific matters linked to urban mobility in integrated way.
+For some years, the European Commission has been promoting a strategy of progressive decoupling between economy growth and transport growth and, in view of that, suggests several measures combining fares, modal re-balance and investments targeted to trans European network.
+As regards Italy, the E.U. points out the incompatibility of our transport system compared with the three dimensions of sustainable development, i.e. the environmental, social and economic dimensions.

+Since 2009, the European Union has supported local, regional and national Authorities by means of the Plan of Action on urban mobility, which suggests medium and short term tangible interventions, to be gradually implemented until 2012, targeted to face specific matters linked to urban mobility in integrated way.

 The document of the Plan of Action on urban mobility states as follows: "Developing efficient transport systems in urban areas has become an increasingly complex task because of congested cities and urban sprawling growth.
 To this end, the role played by Public Authorities is crucial, because it should give the planning and financing framework as well as the normative one.
 The European Union can stimulate the local, regional and national authorities to adopt long term integrated policies, which are essential in complex environments".
 Among the six tasks foreseen by the Plan of Action, a great importance is given to non polluting urban transport and to the promotion of research and demonstration projects funded by the 7th Framework Program for research and technological development, in order to help the introduction of low-emission, zero-emission vehicles and alternative fuel ones on the market, in view of reducing the dependence on fossil fuel.
-Besides, the plan promotes integrated policies to face the complexity of urban transport systems, the governance and necessary coherence among different policies, for example between the urban mobility one and the cohesion one, the environment one or the welfare one.